webmandesign/themecheck/README.md

 themecheck_vault/unzip
 themecheck_vault/upload

-in folder themecheck, create a subfolder calld "dyn"
+in folder themecheck, create a subfolder called `dyn`

-make sure all there directories have at least 660 rights
+make sure all there directories have at least `770` rights

-the final structure should be :
+the final structure should be:

     /*parent*
     /themecheck
         /dyn
     /themecheck_vault
         /reports
         /unzip
         /upload